-Students enjoy their language learning experience, and in Year 10 can take part in the German exchange programme with Backnang.
-Throughout Years 10 and 11, German prefects are encouraged to contribute to our extra-curricular programme, e.g. by offering revision sessions to KS3 students and running the German film club.
-We also enter the Association for Language Learners Speaking Competition and prefects work with us to coordinate the school entries.
+Students enjoy their language learning experience, and in Year 10 can take part in the long-established German school exchange with our partner school in Backnang.
+Throughout Years 10 and 11, German prefects are encouraged to contribute to our extra-curricular programme, e.g. by offering revision sessions to KS3 students and running extra-curricular lunchtime activities.